itenisz/gatsby-themes/packages/gatsby-theme-vidyaa/README.md

 The `siteMetadata` default values come from `config/cfg-languages`, you can find the example of setup in the starter example.

-I dont use it in the SEO component because multilingual SEO requires all the data for all the languages, so the SEO data source is `config/cfg-languages`
+I don't use it in the SEO component because multilingual SEO requires all the data for all the languages, so the SEO data source is `config/cfg-languages`

 Offline Support & WebApp Manifest config example in the starter too.